 **click to enlarge**

-While there is a wealth of data available to modern healthcare providers and institutions, with so much generated from a number of different departments, specific key metrics can become fragmented, causing many important insights to remain unused or untapped.
+While there is a wealth of data available to modern health providers and institutions, with so much generated from a number of different departments, specific key metrics can become fragmented, causing many important insights to remain unused or untapped.

 For transparency, efficiency, and to ensure every element of data is used to its maximum potential, a centralized hospital KPI dashboard is the greatest ally in your quest for success.

-- Treatment costs: An economic management-based KPI that helps healthcare providers calculate the amount of money an average patient costs.
+- Treatment costs: An economic management-based KPI that helps providers calculate the amount of money an average patient costs.

-- ER waiting time: The ER waiting time KPI measures the length of time a patient arrives in the ER right through to the moment they see a physician.
+- ER waiting time: The ER waiting time KPI measures the length of time a person arrives in the ER right through to the moment they see a physician.
 This metric needs to be monitored closely over time to identify trends and iron out any odd spikes in wait time.